HazyResearch/deepdive/doc/doc/general/kbc.md

-Knowledge base construction (KBC) is the process of populating a knowledge base (KB) with facts (or assertions) extracted from data (e.g., text, audio, video, tables, diagrams, ...).
+Knowledge base construction (KBC) is the process of populating a knowledge base (KB) with facts (or assertions) extracted from data (e.g., text, audio, video, tables, diagrams, etc.).
 For example,  one may want to build a medical knowledge base of interactions between drugs and diseases, a Paleobiology knowledge base to understand when and where did dinosaurs live, or a knowledge base of people's relationships such as spouse, parents or sibling.
 DeepDive can be used to